jlmayfield/jlmayfield.github.io/teaching/COMP151/projects/project2.md

     * Open the result to explore/play the music.

 A complete version 0 program will, when run, pop up the explore window showing you the wave.
 There should be a clear visual difference between each note due to the difference in frequencies.
 In some of the resources below you'll find a link and some discussion about note names and the frequency of specific notes.
+You can hear what this note pattern sounds like as part of the complete audio for version [0.75 on soundcloud](https://soundcloud.com/logan-mayfield-716821850/sets/comp151-project-2)

 #### Version 0.5